Origin of insulating ferromagnetism in iron oxychalcogenide Ce$_2$O$_2$FeSe$_2$

-where the first term represents the hopping of an electron from orbital $\gamma$ at site $i$ to orbital $\gamma'$ at the NN site $i+1$.
-For simplicity, only the most important NN hopping amplitudes (eV units) are included in our model~\cite{Supp},
+where the first term represents the electron hopping from orbital $\gamma$ at site $i$ to orbital $\gamma'$ at the NN site $i+1$.
+For simplicity, only the most important NN hopping amplitudes (eV units) are included~\cite{Supp},

 $\Delta_{\gamma}$ is the crystal-field splitting of orbital $\gamma$, i.e. $\Delta_{0} = -0.277$, $\Delta_{1} = -0.203$, $\Delta_{2} = -0.720$ eV, respectively.
 The total kinetic energy bandwidth $W$ is 2.085 eV.